Garson Farm Farming Policy

 Regular soil analysis allows the correction of soil deficiencies accurately and without waste.
 All fruit crops are trickle irrigated – a system of underground pipes places the water directly amongst the plant roots.
 Water usage has halved in the last 20 years and the leaching of fertilisers back into the river effectively eliminated.

 Biological methods are used for pest control as a preferred choice.
 Phacelia flowers are grown adjacent to sweetcorn because it is a favoured host for lacewings, which feed on the sweetcorn aphids.
-For strawberries, raspberries and runner beans natural predators control several important pests.
-In orchards pheromone traps are used to attract and monitor moth populations, reducing the need to apply controls.
+For strawberries, raspberries and beans natural predators control several important pests.
+In orchards pheromone traps are used to attract and monitor moth populations, all reducing the need to apply controls.

 Garsons bird population has increased in recent years, particularly of pheasant, lapwing and green woodpeckers.
-A significant number of Parakeets have become native on the farm as elsewhere in the locality.
+A significant number of parakeets have become native on the farm as elsewhere in the locality.